 LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE / SCIENCE PHOTO LIBRARY LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE / SCIENCE PHOTO LIBRARY

 Giardia protozoan.
 Coloured transmission electron micrograph (TEM) of a Giardia sp. protozoan.
-It is a single-celled organism that has two cell nuclei (red).
-It also has flagella (tails, one sectioned at centre left) for movement.
+It is a single-celled organism that has two cell nuclei (green).
+It has flagella (tails, one sectioned at centre left) for movement.
 It is an intestinal parasite, and it attaches to the intestinal lining using its attachment disc.
-This is seen as a brush of comb-like cilia (pink, right-hand side of cell).
+This is seen as a brush of comb-like cilia (yellow, right-hand side of cell).
 This parasite can cause diarrhoea in humans.
 Infection is normally through ingestion of contaminated food or water.
 Magnification: x9400 when printed 10cm high.

 Model release not required.
 Property release not required.